 It is possible to enter the domain at a paraprofessional stage and then take one of the distance learning postgraduate programmes whilst on the job and upon qualification then move onto a professional post.
 You will however need approval of your employer to pursue this option.

-Other, more specialist posts, which are involved in digitisation, education or research, to name but three, often do not require the professional qualification but instead require some relevant experience.
+Other, more specialist posts, which are involved in digitisation, education or research, to name but three, often do not require the post-graduate qualification but instead require some relevant experience.
 A good website detailing the different types of roles that can be found in a large combined archive, records management and conservation service can be found at the website of the London Metropolitan Archives.
 Bear in mind however that many archive and records management services are much smaller and can often consist of a single professional practitioner.

 Currently the job market is reflective of the wider recruitment market.
 Vacancies are fewer than has been the recent case.
 Record professionals have enjoyed a reasonably bouyant recruitment market, as there had been a growing demand for their services.
 However in the current climate you should expect stiff competition for jobs and you will need to be flexible on where you work as posts are spread in small numbers across the whole of the UK and Ireland.